taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [README-AI](https://github.com/eli64s/readme-ai) - 🚀 CLI tool that generates beautiful and informative README Markdown files.
 Powered by OpenAI's GPT APIs 💫
  * [openai-powershell-samples](https://github.com/dfinke/openai-powershell-samples) - 🚀 Launched my @OpenAI/@Azure PowerShell Samples!
 With the PowerShellAI module, you'll have the power of ChatGPT at your fingertips.
 Explore the samples in Polyglot Interactive Notebooks.
 Let's redefine what's possible with AI! 👇  #PowerShell #MSBuild
  * [TermGPT](https://github.com/sentdex/termgpt) - Giving LLMs like GPT-4 the ability to plan and execute terminal commands
+ * [chatgpt-cli](https://github.com/marcolardera/chatgpt-cli) - Simple yet effective command line client for chatting with ChatGPT using the official API

 |Name|GitHub Stars|Language|License|